On the fly: Rainy Fryingpan days

-I first heard about rainy day dry fly-fishing on the Fryingpan back in the late 1990s, before I even knew where the river was.
-I was in Taylor Edrington’s Royal Gorge Anglers in Canon City headed to fish the Arkansas when I overheard the shop guys talking (more like whispering) about the PMD hatch they had just experienced up here in the Roaring Fork Valley.
+I first heard about rainy summer day dry fly fishing on the Fryingpan before I even knew where the river was.
+I was in Bill Edrington’s Royal Gorge Anglers down in Cañon City, headed to fish the Arkansas, when I overheard the shop guys talking (more like whispering) about the PMD hatch they had just experienced up here.
 The next chance I got, I figured out where the Fryingpan was and headed up to Basalt.

 Most locals tend to avoid the Fryingpan tailwater during the summertime, but you better believe they get up there when there are showers in the forecast.
 Luckily there are plenty of anglers who find rain an inconvenience, which usually opens up plenty of fishable water.
-Pale morning duns varying from pink to yellow were the main event this past week, with a few green drakes, small caddis, big and small crane flies, red quills and some blue-winged olives, as well.
+Pale morning duns varying from pink to yellow were the main event this past week, with a few green drakes and blue winged olives in the mix as well.

-The fish weren’t eating the large green drakes, but the swallows didn’t have any problem picking them off as they hatched.
-I think it takes a little time for the fish to remember if those large bugs are food.
-It won’t be long until we see trout swim 10 feet out of their feeding lane to snatch these big bugs.
+The fish weren’t eating the large green drakes very well yet, but the swallows didn’t have any problem picking them off as they hatched.
+I think it takes a little time for the fish to remember if those large bugs are food or not.
+It won’t be long until we see trout swim ten feet out of their feeding lane to snatch these big bugs.

-I hope we have more “bad” weather on the horizon this summer.
-You’ll find me on the Fryingpan, fishing a single dry fly and thanking my lucky stars I heard Bill Edrington and Larry Kingrey speaking in hushed tones in their fly shop that day.
+I hope we have more “bad” weather on the horizon this summer, you’ll find me on the Fryingpan, fishing a single dry fly and thanking my lucky stars I heard Bill and Larry speaking in hushed tones in their fly shop that day.

 This column is provided by Taylor Creek Fly Shops in Aspen and Basalt.
 Taylor Creek can be reached at 970-927-4374.